Blog

 FineBI.png

-saas dashboard: Customer Churn Rate
+SaaS dashboard: Customer Churn Rate

-Churn rate meaning for saas
+Churn rate meaning for SaaS

-You need to understand churn rate if you want to measure how well your saas business keeps customers.
+You need to understand churn rate if you want to measure how well your SaaS business keeps customers.
 Churn rate shows the percentage of customers who leave your service during a set period.
 High churn means you lose more customers, which can hurt your revenue and growth.
 Low churn means your product keeps users happy and loyal.
-You track churn on your saas dashboard to spot problems early and take action.
+You track churn on your SaaS dashboard to spot problems early and take action.

 The average churn rate depends on company size.
 You can use the table below to compare your numbers with industry standards for 2026: